All Episodes

 Great.

-Everyone thinks Bedouins are very romantic, but in fact, if you ever see where a Bedouin encampment has been, it's a just a great big heap stinking heap of refuse.
+But in fact, if you ever see where a Bedouin encampment has been, it's just a great big heap, stinking heap of refuse.

-We've got to get the Bedouin to lower his camel footprint uh for the big steaming heap of garbage strewn.
+We've got to get the Bedouin to lower his camel footprint for the big steaming heap of garbage strewn.

 Now, you've had a terrible time, Robin, and you said I owe you a Thanksgiving.